 Outages

-D.11-06-022 eliminated the scheduled outage replacement rule, and now LSEs are free to count units towards their RA obligations, even if the unit is impacted by a scheduled or forced generator outage.
-This rule may be reevaluated in future RA proceedings due to experience in the course of 2013.
+D.11-06-022 eliminated the scheduled outage replacement rule, and LSEs are free to count units towards their RA obligations, even if the unit is impacted by a scheduled or forced generator outage.
+This rule may be reevaluated in future RA proceedings due to experience gained in 2013 and 2014.

 Scheduled Outages: